skip to main content

 How to Adjust Babies and Little Kids to Daylight Saving Time

-Seasoned parents know that these hard-earned schedules are established by circadian rhythms, which are physical, mental and behavioral changes we experience during a 24-hour period to help us differentiate between day and night.
+These hard-earned schedules are established by circadian rhythms, which are physical, mental and behavioral changes we experience during a 24-hour period to help us differentiate between day and night.
 (Think: sunlight and stimulation in the morning tell your body it’s time to get up, while a warm bath and dark room at bedtime aids us in falling asleep.)
 These rhythms “start to develop by three to four months of age when children begin to have a more regular schedule,” explains Dr. Nilong Vyas, a board-certified pediatrician and expert sleep coach.

 Steps to Take to Adjust Babies and Little Kids to Daylight Savings